 As a real estate agent, you work with purchasers who have varying amounts of experience in buying homes and acquiring mortgages.
 For the first-time buyer, more support is going to be necessary for the way of explaining the different types of mortgages and the process of applying to a lender and financing a home.
 You may also be called upon to explain mortgage options to new real estate investors as well.

 Determine How Much Your Client Can Borrow

 This is a function of several factors: How much of a monthly payment can your client afford?
-Also, given the client's unique credit and employment history, income and debt situtation, and financial goals, how much will a lender loan?
+Also, given the client's unique credit and employment history, income, debt situation, and financial goals, how much will a lender loan?
 A mortgage broker or loan officer can help you answer the first question and will present several different financing scenarios based on the answers to a few simple questions.
 Depending on standard lender guidelines, your client-borrowers should have a good idea of what terms and funding program they will benefit from the most.

 Prequalify Your Client-Borrower for a Loan

 This is where the rubber meets the road and your client saves the most money.
 With the client’s permission, the broker or loan officer pulls a credit report.
 This credit report—along with the client’s residential and employment histories and income, debt, and assets—helps determine prequalification for financing.
 You, as the real estate agent or broker, use your client’s prequalification status to make the best offer on the real estate your client chooses.
 While you and your client focus on choosing a property, the broker or loan officer can work on finding the right loan for your client.

 Once your client makes an offer that the seller accepts, it is time to complete the loan application process.
 The value of the home is reviewed by the bank as part of the loan application.
 While appraisals were historically always ordered at this time, some areas are moving away from traditional appraisals in favor of an approach to valuation that's based more on big data and crowdsourcing than on recent sales of comparable properties.